 Some vintage makers used chainstitch in spots, which looks like little chain links on the back.
 It can unravel if you pull a loose end.
 Know the machine types, and you read the tee like a map.
 That’s practical authenticity checks in action.

-Modern exceptions: new tees that still use single stitch
+Modern exceptions: new tees that still use a single stitch

 Some small brands still run single-needle hems for a heritage vibe.
 That doesn’t make the shirt old.
 You’ll find boutique labels and fashion lines using single rows today.
 That’s why the question “single stitch t shirt authentic vintage” needs more proof.